linode/docs/docs/databases/elasticsearch/visualize-apache-web-server-logs-using-elastic-stack-on-debian-8.md

 ## What is Elastic Stack?

-The [Elastic](https://www.elastic.co/) stack, which includes Elasticsearch, Logstash, and Kibana, is a trio of tools that provides a free and open-source solution that searches, collects and analyzes data from any source and in any format and visualizes it in real time.
+The [Elastic](https://www.elastic.co/) stack, which includes Elasticsearch, Logstash, and Kibana, is a troika of tools that provides a free and open-source solution that searches, collects and analyzes data from any source and in any format and visualizes it in real time.

 This guide will explain how to install all three components and use them to explore Apache web server logs in Kibana, the browser-based component that visualizes data.